 53. Annual report

-(1) The Planning CEO must include in the annual report prepared by the Planning CEO for the purposes of the Financial Management Act 2006 Part 5 a report on the operations of each DAP for the financial year.
+(1) The Director General must include in the annual report prepared by the Director General for the purposes of the Financial Management Act 2006 Part 5 a report on the operations of each DAP for the financial year.

 (2) The report must include details of the following —